Fayetteville puts $1.5 million more in federal pandemic relief money toward child care assistance program

 City Clerk Kara Paxton addressed the council during the public comment period, emphasizing the high cost of child care and the struggles many families face balancing work and home life.

-Additionally, council member Teresa Turk said she plans to introduce a measure at the Feb.
-21 meeting to use $1 million in American Rescue Plan money to allow nonprofit organizations to recoup financial losses incurred during the pandemic.
+Additionally, Council Member Teresa Turk said she plans to introduce a measure at the Feb.
+21 meeting to use $1 million in American Rescue Plan money to allow nonprofits to recoup financial losses incurred during the pandemic.
 The time period for reported losses would be March 2020 to March 2021.
-The council previously approved more than $582,000 in financial assistance to 11 nonprofit groups for losses incurred from March 2021 to March 2022.
+The council previously approved more than $582,000 in financial assistance to 11 nonprofits for losses incurred from March 2021 to March 2022.

 If the council approves Turk's proposal, that would leave about $1.7 million in unallocated American Rescue Plan money.